Frequent Shipper? Subscribe to the Plymouth newsletter to keep up to date with company news, shipping information, and new industry developments.

 The Parties agree that BROKER’S responsibilities under this Agreement are limited to arranging for the transportation of a shipper’s freight with CARRIER, and not actually performing the transportation services, possessing the freight, or controlling the means or methods of the transportation.

 CARRIER Obligations – CARRIER warrants that at all times during this Agreement it will act as a “motor carrier,” as that term is defined under 49 U.S.C. § 13102 and any applicable federal or state regulations, statutes, decisional law, or administrative law.
-CARRIER further warrants that at all times during this Agreement it will remain licensed and authorized by the Department of Transportation to provide interstate transportation services, and warrants that it will maintain insurance or otherwise demonstrate financial responsibility in accordance with all applicable federal and state regulations.
+CARRIER further warrants that at all times during this Agreement it will remain licensed and authorized by the Department of Transportation to provide interstate transportation services and warrants that it will maintain insurance or otherwise demonstrate financial responsibility in accordance with all applicable federal and state regulations.
+When applicable, CARRIER shall pay BROKER for services rendered in an amount equal to the rates and charges agreed to as set forth and listed above as the difference between “Carrier Pay” and “Amount to Collect on Delivery” and paid within 48 hours of collection or immediately upon receipt of an invoice from BROKER.
+CARRIER may not withhold any of these funds due to BROKER.
+When applicable, the rate at which BROKER will charge for late payment from the CARRIER will be equal to no less than 10% per month past due.
+The CARRIER also will be liable for reimbursement of the additional collections expenses and invoiced accordingly.

 CARRIER is solely responsible for the operation of the equipment, actions of the driver, any other persons associated with the operation of the equipment, transportation of freight, securement, or any other aspect of actions of a motor carrier as that term is defined by law.
 CARRIER is solely responsible for the safety and operation of the equipment, and the actions of all drivers and other persons or entities responsible for the transportation of freight.
 Nothing in this Agreement abrogates the responsibility of the CARRIER to operate safely and in accordance with all law and good accepted best practices of a motor carrier.